International research with Australian beginnings

-The rise of systems-based thinking in accident prevention is the most promising development Dr Michael Lenne has seen during his research career.
+The rise of systems-based thinking in accident prevention is the most promising development Professor Michael Lenne has seen during his research career.
 Leader of the Human Factors team, he studies how road infrastructure design impacts human performance.

 Australia is the birthplace of injury research at Monash.
 We have had a presence on the University's Clayton campus since the Monash University Accident Research Centre (MUARC) was established in 1987.
 Since then we have grown to become Australia's largest and most respected injury prevention research organisation.